inveniosoftware/rfcs/rdm/0007-access-control.md

 ## Summary

 Overall design for management of access control and permissions over resources in Invenio RDM.
+Due to the need of more fine-grained permission policies, the chosen model is ABAC (Attribute Based Access Control).

+### Why is this needed

+The current implementation (November 2019) requires the re-implementation of full permission factories in order to customize access control.
+Moreover, it is not clear across implementations if the factories should return a set of needs or simply over-write the `can` function.
+In the latter and most common does not leverage the whole power of *Flask-Principal*.
+Therefore, a change of paradigm is needed in order to make access control customizations simple and consistent.

 ## Motivation

+### Administrator:
 - As an administrator, I want to have both public and restricted records, so that not all the records are publicly visible.
-- As a user, I want to restrict access to files in a public record, so that I can safely store and cite my dataset.
-- As a user, I want to restrict files and/or metadata during an embargo period, so that I can comply with publisher rules.
 - As an administrator, I want to have a flexible and easy way of defining access control policies, so that I do not need to code them.
 - As an administrator, I want to have IP-based access-control, so that I can comply with publisher rules.
-- As a user, I want to be able to obtain a shareable link, so that my colleagues can access the files of my restricted record.
 - As an administrator, I want to easily define roles like *academic staff* based on my IdP (Identity Provider), so that I can implement business rules.
+- As an administrator, I want to restrict access to certain records based on user features (e.g. registered user, member of a specific community, member of academia), so that I can implement my institution's policies.
+- As an administrator, I want to give access my repositories for other institutions and their IDMS (??
+Institutional Data Management System).

+### User:
+- As a user, I want to restrict access to files in a public record, so that I can safely store and cite my dataset without giving access to files.
+- As a user, I want to restrict files and/or metadata during an embargo period, so that I can comply with publisher rules.
+- As a user, I want to be able to obtain a shareable link, so that my colleagues can access the files of my **restricted record**.
-- As a user, I want to share a preview of a deposit record prior to publishing it, so that my colleagues can validate it.
+- As a user, I want to share a preview of a **deposit** record prior to publishing it, so that my colleagues can validate it.
 - As a user, I want to grant access to my restricted records by listing specific users and/or groups, so that I can easily revoke the access if needed.
-- As an administrator, I want to predefine roles, so that I can easily keep QA and production accurately reflect each other??
-- As an administrator, I want to restrict access to certain records based on user features (e.g. registered user, member of a specific community, member of academia), so that I can implement my institution's policies.
 - As a user, I want to access my data even after I have left my university.
-- As an administrator, I want to open my repositories for other institutions and their IDMS (??
-Institutional Data Management System).

 ## Terminology